- Get involved

 Prior to joining ABC, Serna served as President and co-founder of Citizens for Progressive Transit, and is currently Vice-President of Georgia Bikes.
 Awards include Advocate of the Year from the Alliance for Biking and Walking and the Longleaf from the Georgia Conservancy.

-Serna lives in the Kirkwood neighborhood of SE Atlanta with her husband and two sons, enjoys gardening, dancing, reading and baking, and eagerly anticipates the day when her bike commute is unremarkable.
+Serna lives in the Kirkwood neighborhood of SE Atlanta with her husband and three sons, enjoys gardening, dancing, reading and baking, and eagerly anticipates the day when her bike commute is unremarkable

 Keisa Bruce, Events Manager